 These were finally discovered in 1975 and at the present time (2002) are thought to be the fundamental particles of matter.
 One of the most unusual properties of quarks is that they have fractional electric charge compared with the charge on the electron of -e.

 Their existence was confirmed by high energy electron scattering from the nucleons.

-particle by the strong force produced by the exchange of gluons between them.
+particles by the strong force produced by the exchange of gluons between them.
 For example, it was found that protons and neutrons are formed by three

 you try to pull them out of the proton or neutron it gets more and more difficult.
 Even stranger is

 the suggestion that if you could pull a quark out of a proton it would immediately form a quark-

 antiquark pair and leave you with a quark inside the proton and nothing outside – status